truecharts/pub/website/manual/Quick-Start Guides/04-Upgrade-rollback-delete-an-App.md

 Sadly enough, SCALE does not lists which versions are available to roll-back to, but does required a version to be entered.
 There is a short walk-through to get the versioning history for the App in question:

-1. run export KUBECONFIG=/etc/rancher/k3s/k3s.yaml
+1. run ```export KUBECONFIG=/etc/rancher/k3s/k3s.yaml```
-2. run  helm history jackett -n ix-jackett where "jackett" should be replaced with the name of the App that broke your UI You'll see this:
+2. run  ```helm history jackett -n ix-jackett where "jackett"``` should be replaced with the name of the App that broke your UI
+You'll see this:
 <a href="https://truecharts.org/_static/img/rollback/history.png"><img src="https://truecharts.org/_static/img/rollback/history.png" width="100%"/></a>
 Take note of the "Chart" column, it lists the version numbers you can enter in the rollback interface, prefixed by the App Name.
-Ofcoarse only enter the version number in the GUI or CLI, not the name
+Of coarse only enter the version number in the GUI or CLI, not the name

 ## Delete

 ### Delete using the GUI
+1. Select the top 3 dots on your application card
+2. Select "Delete"
+3. Check the "Confirm" box
+4. Select "Continue"

 ### Delete using the CLI
+1. Enter Truenas SCALE terminal via the GUI or SSH
+2. Type the following command
+    - ```cli -c 'app chart_release delete release_name=NAME_OF_APPLICATION'```
+    - ex: ```cli -c 'app chart_release delete release_name=traefik'```

 #### Video Guide